About this listing

 Paul and Steve are fabulous hosts.
 They were warm and welcoming, but also give space needed to do your own thing.
 The accommodations are as described and the guest "lounge" and breakfast are lovely.
 I would highly recommend the home and the hosts.

 I love cooking and gardening and grow some of our own vegetables, which I am delighted to be able to do in the middle of the city.
-In April 2014 we got two chickens and a new coup and now enjoy fresh eggs pretty almost every day.
-We named them Vera and Hilda after two characters from a popular TV soap.
-To my amazement they are quite friendly and like to be petted.
+We keep some chickens in a trendy house called an Eggloo, made by (website hidden).

 Ally, our golden retriever, seems to have accepted them pretty well and doesn't mind any more when they are roaming around the garden.